Naikore to start for Fijiana Drua

-Winger Vitalina Naikore will start for the Rooster Chicken Fijiana Drua in their Super W clash against the Rebels on Saturday.
+Winger Vitalina Naikore will start for the Rooster Chicken Fijiana Drua in their Super W clash against the Rebels tomorrow.

 The 2022 Super W player of the final was not available for selection in round one last week due to her commitments with the Fiji Corrections Services.

-Prop Siteri Rasolea has been promoted to the match-day squad and is expected to debut along Wainikiti Vosadrau off the bench.
+Prop Siteri Rasolea has been promoted to the match-day squad while Livia Nadei and Wainikiti Vosadrau are expected to debut off the bench.

 Head coach Inoke Male has also made two changes and some positional rotations to his run-on team.